mademoixcel/Customer-Profiling-Analysis/README.md

 ## 4. Objectives:

-The main aim of this project is to develop an advanced strategy for understanding customers and sorting them into different groups.
+The main aim of this project is to develop a strategy for understanding customers and sorting them into different groups.
 This will allow the retail chain to send personalized marketing messages.
 The project seeks to accomplish the following goals:

 1. Create a plan to gather detailed information about customers and categorize them into different types.